 The Pandemic’s Impact on Plastic Surgery

-As is the case with most professionals, facial plastic surgeons have been impacted by the pandemic, and some were even restricted, for a time, from doing their usual work.
 However, COVID-19 has presented a silver lining: plastic surgeons have seen no decline in demand for cosmetic procedures.
-In fact, according to the American Academy of Facial Plastic and Reconstructive Surgery’s (AAFPRS) 2020 member survey, 70% of AAFPRS member respondents reported an increase in bookings, with nine out of ten facial plastic surgeons noting an increase of more than ten percent.
-Moreover, these consultations were for some of the most invasive and dramatic procedures that aesthetic surgery has to offer; eyelifts, rhinoplasties, necklifts, and facelifts.
+In fact, according to the American Academy of Facial Plastic and Reconstructive Surgery’s (AAFPRS) 2020 member survey, 70% of AAFPRS member respondents reported an increase in bookings.
+Nine out of ten facial plastic surgeons also noted an increase of more than ten percent.
+Moreover, these consultations were for some of the most invasive and dramatic procedures that aesthetic surgery has to offer.
+These include eyeliftsrhinoplastiesneck lifts, and facelifts.

 “It was shocking to see such a massive surge in bookings during the height of the pandemic,” says Dr. Jacono.
-“It was clear to me that my patients were taking charge of their social isolation and getting the procedures they had always wanted but didn’t have the time to previously undergo.”
+“It was clear to me that my patients were taking charge of their social isolation and getting the procedures they had always wanted but didn’t have the time to undergo.”

 The Zoom Effect